 - When doing quizzes, be sure to avoid sharing answers with classmates through online chat groups.

 - Avoid using answer-sharing or note-sharing websites for assistance with homework, tests, exams, etc.

-It is recommended that students read Policy 71 - Student Discipline, including the appendixes and frameworks.
-All academic offences are reported to the Associate Dean (Undergraduate Studies) and are recorded in the student's file.
-A second academic offence will lead to a more severe penalty, which will normally include a two-term suspension.
+It is recommended that students read Policy 71 - Student Discipline, including the appendices and frameworks.
+All academic offences involving Math students are reported to the Assistant Dean of Students and are recorded in the student's file.
+A second academic offence will lead to a more severe penalty, which will normally include a suspension.

 Last updated: 9 December 2020.